bifrost-platform/RunnersScenario/EN/BiFiX_BTCB_Earn.md

 # Earn BTCB in BiFi-X

-In this scenario, you will swap ETH to BTCB and start yield farming(Earn) after leveraging at maximum boost in BiFi-X.
+In this scenario, you will start yield farming(Earn) after leveraging at maximum boost in BiFi-X.

 ### Confirm BiFi to be used for service fee in BiFi-X.